NicolasZanotti/build-toolchain/Readme.md

 ## Todo

-* Dynamically search for entry-points.
-* Refresh Node when watching for file changes.
 * Pass in default Sass format to (not scss) Sass compiler.
+* Update to Gulp 4
+* Watch for Git changes and reboot.
 * Optionally create source-maps during development.
 * Update to Webpack 4 once [marko-loader](https://github.com/marko-js/marko-loader/releases) has been updated.
 * Move Sass handling into Webpack once there is a Sass loader that supports [Dart Sass](https://github.com/sass/dart-sass).